johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 -	Galatians 1:1
 -	Colossians 1:25

-Memorise these two passages, in time for your next meeting.
+Memorise the following passages, in time for your next meeting.

 Matthew 22:14
 :	For many are called (invited and summoned), but few are chosen